graycoreio/daffodil/libs/cart/guides/state.md

 ```

 ## Configuration
-The `@daffodil/cart/state` package exposes a `forRoot` method on the `DaffCartStateModule` that allows you to pass in a configuration object to configure the behavior of the package.
+`@daffodil/cart/state` exposes a `forRoot` method on the `DaffCartStateModule` that allows you to pass in a configuration object to configure the behavior of the package.

 You can import it like so: